 What is Ad Fatigue?

-Ad fatigue is the decline in ad performance that happens when your target audience sees the same ad creative too many times — leading to lower click-through rates, higher costs, and audience annoyance.
+Ad fatigue is the decline in ad performance that happens when your target audience sees the same ad creative too many times.
+Leading to lower.

 What is Ad Fatigue?